• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 15. Stainless Steels at High Temperature

-Both of these 4-day intensive live courses are conducted by ASM International at regular intervals and there is a fee.
+Both of these 4-day intensive live courses are conducted by ASM International at regular intervals.
+There is a fee.

 The Stainless Steels course is intended for the same audience as the Stainless Steels Self-Study Course.
 Attendees will understand the mechanical and physical properties of the different stainless steels, alloy selection for specific applications, troubleshooting corrosion failure problems and the best processes to use in the manufacture of stainless steel components.